 HTML entites are intended for using on websites.
-You can put Person With Pouting Face Emoji html entity code in decimal or hexadecimal form right in your message, and it will be translated into graphical representation of Person With Pouting Face Emoji after you submit.
+You can put Person Pouting Emoji html entity code in decimal or hexadecimal form right in your message, and it will be translated into graphical representation of Person Pouting Emoji after you submit.

 Even if emoji symbol or smiley looks like a black square or question mark, it most probably will be converted into appropriate image by web site or application where you paste it.

 Person Pouting Emoji Alt-codes for Windows

 It's easy to type emoji or any other Unicode character with code value up to U+0ffff by it's alt-code in MS Windows.
 Here are instructions.